roysbailey/SharedConfigSvcSample/readme.md

 # Sample shared config implementation
 Provides a basic (not production strength) shared configuration service implementation to demonstrate the concept of providing centralised configuration to different domains within a microservices architecture.

-Further, within a domain, it allows configuration to be segmented on a different aspect - for example, training type.
-Imagine a scenario, where behaviour within a domain differed by training type, we would want to be able to load the settings for a given domain (payments, contract management, recruitment as so forth) for each training type (e.g. Apprenticeships, HTQs, Essential Skills).
-This would allow domain behaviour to be dynamically driven based on the training type of the recored it were processing.
-Imagine a scenario where the contracting domain had to enforce a different contract duration based upon the training type, or where the recruit domain needed to hide a particular feature for a specific training type.
-Using this approach, the domains behaviour is controlled by the settings, allowing new training types to be added via configuration only (with no need for new code, if they used the existing behaviours)
+Specifically, it allows within a domain, for configuration to be segmented on a different aspect - lets look at an example.
+Imagine a scenario, where behaviour within a domain differed by the *training type* of a particular training record.
+For example, if the contracting domain had to enforce a different minimum contract duration based upon the *training type*, or where the recruit domain needed to hide a particular feature for a specific *training type*.
+We would not want to litter the code with lots of `if trainingType == "X" then showFeatureX` it would be hard to maintain and cause coplexity.
+Instead, you would want to load the configuration for that domain / training type combination and then ask this question... `if config.ShowFeatureX then showFeatureX()`   Using this approach, the domains behaviour is controlled by the configuration, allowing new training types to be added via configuration only (with no need for new code, if they used the existing behaviours)

 Context diagram shown below.